marionettejs/backbone.marionette/docs/backbone.radio.md

 The `Marionette.Object` class provides bindings to provide automatic event listeners and / or request replies on your object instances.
-This works with a bound `channelName` to let us provide listeners using the `radioEvents` and `radioRequets` properties.
+This works with a bound `channelName` to let us provide listeners using the `radioEvents` and `radioRequests` properties.
 Anything that extends from `Mn.Object` has access to this API.

 ### API